mjoynes-wombat-web/resume/readme.md

 Spokane, WA

-Design, layout, and print of custom athletic sports apparel for companies like Nike, Castelli, and Terry.
+Design, layout, and print of custom athletic apparel for companies like Nike, Castelli, and Terry.

 ## Wombat Web Design